Bishal-im/SQL_LEARN/README.md

-# SQL Learning & Practice
+jdjdjd# SQL Learning & Practice

 This repository contains SQL exercises and practice files to revise and strengthen my knowledge of SQL concepts.